MileHacker Logo

 Best Times to Visit

 Calgary experiences four distinct seasons, each offering a different atmosphere and range of experiences.
-Calgary's climate features significant seasonal variations in temperature and precipitation.
-Its location near the Rocky Mountains and on the edge of the prairies gives it unique weather patterns.
+Calgary's climate features significant seasonal fluctuations in temperature and precipitation.
+Its location near the Rocky Mountains and on the edge of the prairies gives it unique climate patterns.

 Summer (June-August) brings the warmest weather.
-Daytime temperatures typically range from 20°C to 25°C (68°F to 77°F).
+Daytime the typical temperature range is from 20°C to 25°C (68°F to 77°F).
 Occasional heatwaves can push temperatures above 30°C (86°F).
 Nights are cooler, generally settling between 10°C and 15°C (50°F and 59°F), offering comfortable sleeping conditions.
 June and July receive the most rainfall, often in the form of short, intense thunderstorms.
-Humidity is generally low, making warm days feel pleasant.
+Humidity is generally low, making balmy days feel pleasant.
 Summer also means long daylight hours, with the sun setting late into the evening.

 Seasonal Climate Overview